Etihad's operating pilots, cabin crew vaccinated against Covid-19

-New Delhi, Feb 10 (IANS) UAE-based Etihad Airways has become the first passenger carrier in the world with all its operating pilots and cabin crew vaccinated against Covid-19, the airline company said on Wednesday.
+New Delhi: UAE-based Etihad Airways has become the first passenger carrier in the world with all its operating pilots and cabin crew vaccinated against Covid-19, the airline company said on Wednesday.

 Accordingly, this move, the company said will help to curb the spread of Covid-19 and "give passengers who travel with the airline peace of mind".